top of page

 Our Story

-Feral Fawn is a Native style Online Clothing Store, offering our unique products to shoppers from the comfort of their own homes.
+Feral Fawn is an Indigenous Online Clothing Store, offering our unique products to shoppers from the comfort of their own homes.
 We are a family business made up of a husband and wife team.
 Bryce is a Tsuut'ina nation member, a reserve located on the border of Calgary.
 Jamie is married in, and has been making ribbon shirts, apparel, and jewelry for over 10 years.
 She started by sewing for family, but soon started getting requests for clothing from other community members.
 This was the start of Feral Fawn.

 We started Feral Fawn in 2012 as a response to the growing demand and recognition our clothes were receiving.
 Our goal has been to keep our style fresh and fashionable, looking to blend traditional Aboriginal clothing with a contemporary style.

 All of our products are made locally.
-We believe that Native products should be made here in North America, our homeland.
+We believe that Indigenous products should be made here in North America, our homeland.
 All of our products are our personal designs.
 In some instances we work with local manufacturers to help us produce our designs to make them more affordable than what we can offer if we make them in our own home, and to be able to offer them in a range of sizes.
 Some of our products are still being made by us in our home, if it's within our own manufacturing capabilities.
 We strive to offer our customers high quality products at affordable prices.

 For examples of our products, please look for us on Pinterest, Instagram (feralfawn_), and Facebook.
 The links are at the bottom of the page.